Our Story

 For twenty years, our founder Ari Makridakis tutored students who could solve complex problems but struggled to explain why their learning mattered.
 They were mastering content but missing context—the sense of how knowledge connects to life, purpose, and the world’s challenges.

-In 2015, Ari founded YourCosmos, an experimental program that wove academic study into the larger story of the universe.
-The results were striking: when students understood themselves as part of an unfolding cosmos, their curiosity reignited and their capacity for deep thought expanded.
+In 2015, Ari founded YourCosmos, an experimental program that placed high school science within the larger story of the universe.
+The results were striking: when students understood themselves as part of an unfolding cosmos, their love of learning reignited and their capacity for care and curiosity expanded.

 The Seed Pod grows from that insight.
 Our work is not about test prep or job training—it’s about cultivating wisdom, resilience, and belonging so that young people can navigate an unpredictable future with courage and integrity.